InvestedBrick/Brick-Lang/README.md

 dec my_ptr as <var type to point to> ptr -> <value>;
 ```

-The value of a pointer can be either `null` or de address of a variable with matching type, which can be accessed using the `&` operator:
+The value of a pointer can be either `null` or the address of a variable with matching type, which can be accessed using the `&` operator:

 ```
 dec my_ptr as int ptr -> &my_var;